Massachusetts State Police: Division of Standards & Training

 Recruit and in-service training for the Massachusetts State Police takes place at the MSP academy located centrally in Massachusetts at 340 West Brookfield Road in New Braintree.
 Prior to the 1992 merger, the Division of State Police's Training Academy was located in Framingham.
 This facility now houses the Department of State Police General Headquarters.

 Becoming a trooper is a competitive process.
 Approximately 14,000 men and women took the written entrance exam in June 2002.
 Out of that, only a few hundred were selected to become members of the MSP.
 After receiving a conditional job offer, the recruit has to make it through 24 weeks of paramilitary training as part of a Recruit Training Troop (RTT).
 As of April 2009, the State Police no longer administers its own standalone examination for appointment to the department.
 The State Police now generates a prospective list from candidates that take the Massachusetts Police Officer Civil Service examination who elect to be considered for appointment to the State Police; this is the same examination that is used by many municipal departments and the MBTA.
+The Environmental Police administer their own civil service examination.

 On October 17, 2011, the 80th RTT began training.
 This was the first class in over five years.
 During the 24 weeks of training the recruit lives at the academy Monday through Friday.
 The 80th RTT class began with 250 trainees, adding 25 trainees in the first two weeks of training as others departed the program.
 Their day starts at 5:30 a.m. and goes until 8 p.m. with lights out around 9:30.
 The recruits attend over 98 academic classes and must pass 10 cumulative exams with a passing score of 70%.
 Along with classes, recruits have to take part in daily physical regimens such as running and weightlifting.
 The 80th RTT graduated a record 208 new troopers on March 9, 2012.

 The academy takes a toll both mentally and physically on the recruit, and many recruits do not make it through.
 The typical academy washout rate is around 28-30%.
 For example, when the 77th RTT started in November 2004, there were 180 recruits.
 During the first week, 44 recruits dropped out and 34 new recruits had to be added in.
 By the end of the then 26 weeks, only 137 graduated.

-Now, during the 83rd RTT, there is no more back-filling the academy class.
-The 83rd RTT began with 247 troops and will expect to graduate around 175 come January 2018.
+As of the 83rd RTT, there is no more back-filling the academy class.
+The 83rd RTT began with 247 troops and expected to graduate around 175 in January 2018.

 The academy also hosts the biannual Massachusetts State Police Student Trooper Program.
 The Student Trooper program is an intensive, one-week, residential learning experience for young adults, ages 15–17.